terrylan/terrylan/README.md

 The Pentadex is not sequential—it is reflexive.
 These ontologies interact dynamically and evolve across time.

 ---
+## The Ethical Alignment Initial Scrolls

+### [Global AI Alignment (GAA) Scrolls](https://github.com/terrylan/gaa) - To ensure that as AI systems evolve, their ethical, legal, and governance obligations do not fragment, but converge — globally.

+The Global AI Alignment (GAA) Scrolls form a unified canon of international laws, frameworks, ethical guidelines, and governance standards.
+Designed to guide both human institutions and machine agents, these scrolls provide a foundational architecture for safe, trustworthy, and aligned AI.

+---

 ## Core Learning: A New Paradigm in Machine Learning